Table of Contents

 • Regulatory Compliance: Ensuring that the fleet adheres to local, state, and federal regulations is crucial.
 This includes compliance with emission standards, safety regulations, and other legal requirements.

 In essence, fleet management is a holistic approach to overseeing and optimizing a company’s fleet operations, ensuring they serve the business’s needs efficiently and safely.
+Learn how to set smart fleet management goals to measure the performance of your fleet and create performance visibility.

 The EV Revolution in Fleet Management